-Students who opt for the Mid Wales area will live in and around the town of Aberystwyth located on the coast of West Wales, nestled between the Cambrian Mountains and Cardigan Bay with access to many of the facilities of Aberystwyth University including:
+Students will live in and around the town of Aberystwyth located on the coast of West Wales, nestled between the Cambrian Mountains and Cardigan Bay with access to many of the facilities of Aberystwyth University including:

 The GP Surgeries involved in the CARER scheme are situated in and around Aberystwyth and include:

 Hospital placements will take place in Bronglais Hospital situated on the edge of Aberystwyth town.